In UP Lashkar case, transaction of Re 1 crore found, bank officials under scanner

 He claimed the arrested persons had links with the LeT and some of them even knew what was happening.

-"Some of them clearly knew what they were doing, while some considered it as a lottery fraud," the officer said, adding a detailed probe was on and more arrests will me made likely.
+"Some of them clearly knew what they were doing, while some considered it as a lottery fraud," the officer said, adding a detailed probe was on and more arrests will be made likely.

 OneIndia News